fedecarles/abacus-rs/README.md

 # Abacus-rs
 ### A cli plain-text accounting program

-This tool was writen for my own purposes.
-If you are serious about plain-text accounting, please consider using [ledger](https://ledger-cli.org/), [hledger](https://hledger.org/) or [beancount](https://github.com/beancount/).
+This tool was writen for my own purposes, though anyone is welcome to use it or contribute.
+But if you are serious about plain-text accounting, please consider using [ledger](https://ledger-cli.org/), [hledger](https://hledger.org/) or [beancount](https://github.com/beancount/).
 Or visit [plaintextaccounting.org](https://plaintextaccounting.org/) to learn more about it.

-For another rust base approach, you can also check [rust_ledger](https://github.com/ebcrowder/rust_ledger/tree/main), where I took some inspiration from.
+For another rust based approach, you can also check [rust_ledger](https://github.com/ebcrowder/rust_ledger/tree/main), where I took some inspiration from.

 ## Features
 - Double-entry **like** account keeping.